WenbinFei/wenbinfei.github.io/research_demos/8-network-analysis.md

   credit:
   creditlink:
 ---

+- **Fei W, Narsilio GA, van der Linden JH, Disfani MM.
+Network analysis of heat transfer in sphere packings.
+Powder Technology 2020, 362:790-804, [doi(https://doi.org/10.1016/j.powtec.2019.11.123).**
+- **Fei W, Narsilio GA.
+Network analysis of heat transfer in sands.
+Computers and Geotechnics 2020, 127:103773, [doi](:https://doi.org/10.1016/j.compgeo.2020.103773).**

+### Network construction
-Two types of networks are constructed in this work.
-Contact networks are constructed to acquire the 3-cycles and cluster coefficients using complex network theory.
-Thermal networks are extensions of the contact networks that also consider near-contacts as edges (Fig. 1) and it can be used to calculate the λ_eff by adding thermal conductance at the edges.
+A network is a collection of nodes that are linked by edges.
+Different networks can be constructed and the meanings of nodes and edges change along with the type of the network.
+In a contact network, each node indicates a particle and an edge connects two nodes when two particles are in contact.
+Thermal networks are extensions of the contact networks that also consider near-contacts as edges (Fig. 1)

 <figure align="center">
 <img src="/images/network-construction.png" width='100%'/><br>